 1999 - President Gordon B. Hinckley dedicates a monument at Mountain Meadows honoring the 120 people killed in the Mountain Meadow Massacre.

 2002 - President Gordon B. Hinckley spoke to more that 220 members of the Church during his visit to Reykjavik, Iceland.

 2005 - A statue in honor of Samuel Smith, the Church’s first full-time missionary, was placed in a courtyard of the Provo Missionary Training Center.

 2007 - Elder Henry B. Eyring of the Quorum of the Twelve read a Church statement expressing regret for the events of the Mountain Meadows Massacre during a memorial service held at the site of the massacre in southwestern Utah on the 150th anniversary of the tragedy.

 2011 - The site of the Mountain Meadows Massacre is dedicated as a National Historic Landmark.
-The 760 acre site, 30 miles north of St. George, Utah, is the location of the 1857 massacre of an emigrant wagon train by LDS militia and Indians.
+The 760 acre site, 30 miles north of St. George, Utah, is the location of the 1857 massacre of an emigrant wagon train by Latter-day Saint militia and Native Americans.